alphagov/re-build-systems-test/README.md

 1. Export secrets

-    In order to initialise the S3 bucket we have created with Terraform, we need to export some secrets:
+    In order to initialise the S3 bucket we have created with Terraform, we need to export some secrets.

+    You did this in the `Run DNS Terraform` section of this guidance, so you only need to carry out this step if you ended your terminal session since you carried out that step.

     ```
     export AWS_ACCESS_KEY_ID="[aws key]"